-- A few super easy-to-share resources such as social media graphics and sample tweets that anyone can grab and post to their own networks (more on those below.)
+- A few easy-to-share resources such as social media graphics and sample tweets that anyone can grab and post to their own networks (more on those below).

-- A list of ways people can get involved with your work.
-This is for people who may not be able to donate money but still want to support your work in some way.
+- A list of ways people can get involved with your work – beyond donating – for those who may not be able to support your mission financially at this time but still want to give back in some way.

-This can be a good example of a Giving Tuesday donation landing page.
-This was College to Congress‘s Giving Tuesday campaign from 2020.
-The page is hosted by Donorbox, includes a recurring donation form, suggested amounts, a goal thermometer, and a good description of the campaign they held.
+JOYA Scholars has a good example of a Giving Tuesday campaign page.
+This page is hosted by Donorbox and includes a recurring donation form, suggested amounts, a goal thermometer, and an excellent description of the campaign, complete with eye-catching visuals.

 A word of advice here: Don’t try to cut through the noise with more noise.

 So what to line up?
-First, head over to our Giving Tuesday Toolkit to take inspiration & download a helpful collection of free resources, toolkits, and branding materials.
+First, head over to Donorbox’s Giving Tuesday Toolkit to take inspiration and download a helpful collection of free resources, toolkits, and branding materials.

 The big day is here!
-And it is after the tryptophan-haze of Thursday, the scrambling for deals on Friday, the weekend of stress recovery, and the yep-we’re-back-in-it of Monday.
+And it has come after the food and family-filled Thursday, the scrambling for deals on Friday, the weekend of stress recovery, and the online deals madness of Monday.

 It’s time to nestle up in front of your computer with your hot beverage of choice and order in lunch from your favorite restaurant.
-Spend the day loving up your audience, sharing real-time updates, retweeting, responding, live streaming, and being in gratitude for each little mention.
+Spend the day loving up your audience, sharing real-time updates, retweeting, responding, live streaming, and showing gratitude for each little mention.

-*This guide was first written by Open Rivers.
-Open Rivers has dozens of articles with practical tips for raising money for your mission along with worksheets, templates, and checklists to get you started.
+*This guide to Giving Tuesday was first written by Open Rivers.
+Open Rivers has dozens of articles with practical tips for raising money for your mission.
+They also offer worksheets, templates, and checklists to get you started.